In this article

 The weaknesses of the deck

-For the 24/27 cards build, generally the longer the duel lasts the more likely the deck is to win, because more turns allows the player time to set up the optimal ‘SSA’ board (which is hard to overcome) and to balance out his/her hand, and because draws improve after thinning out the deck.
+For the 24-28 card build, generally the longer the duel lasts the more likely the deck is to win, because having more turns allows the player time to set up the optimal ‘SSA’ board (which is hard to overcome) and to balance out his/her hand, and because draws improve after thinning out the deck.
 An optimal ‘SSA’ board

 The other weakness of the deck is having the ‘SSA combination’ disrupted by back row removal cards like Cosmic Cyclone, Unending Nightmare and Dust Tornado.
 The ‘SSA’ build which uses That Grass Looks Greener is especially vulnerable in this regard.

 The aforementioned ‘chain of search cards’ is the following.
 Citadel Whale when special summoned allows you to set Sea Stealth Attack from your deck.
 Citadel Whale, a 7 stars WATER monster, can be special summoned from the graveyard.
 Genex Undine on summon can send Citadel Whale from the deck to the graveyard.
 Mermail Abysspike on summon allows you to add a Genex Undine from your deck to your hand.
 And finally Beautunaful Princess on summon can special summon an Mermail Abysspike from your deck.
 None of the searchers in this chain are necessary to get a Sea Stealth Attack and a 5+ stars WATER monster on the field.
 Having these 8 search cards in the deck not only allows you to set up the Sea Stealth Attack combination consistently and quickly, but can also lead to card advantage and thins the deck.

 The importance of Genex Undine